Barocena/StyLua-Roblox/README.md

 Formatting with a script editor open will format the current script.<br>
 To format multiple scripts, you can close the script editor and select the scripts you want to format from Explorer and format.

-To Change the Configuration of StyLua, Click the Open Settings Button. more info about options and what it does can be found [here](https://github.com/JohnnyMorganz/StyLua?tab=readme-ov-file#options)
+To Change the Configuration of StyLua, Click the Open Settings Button.<br>
+more info about options and what it does can be found [here](https://github.com/JohnnyMorganz/StyLua?tab=readme-ov-file#options)

+To Create Place-only Settings, Add a module named `StyLua` (case-sensitive) to ServerStorage.<br>
+Copy the Settings from Open Settings menu and paste it in, plugin will use these settings